 How Often Should I Replace My Tires?

 When it comes to road safety, the strength of your tires can literally be the difference between life and death.
-As a general rule, you should replace your car’s tires every 25,000 to 50,000 miles, but there are a lot of other factors that play a role in how often you should change, rotate, or replace your tires.
+As a general rule, you should buy new car tires every 25,000 to 50,000 miles, but there are a lot of other factors that play a role in how often you should change, rotate, or replace your tires.

 Rotate or Replace?